Combinatorial proofs of the Newton-Girard and Chapman-Costas-Santos identities: Abstract

 \section{Abstract}

-In this paper we give combinatorial proofs of some interesting linear algebraic identities.
-We also give an almost visual proof of Cramer's rule and a result of Chapman-Costas-santos regarding the determinant of sum of matrices.
+In this paper we give combinatorial proofs of some well known identities and obtain some generalizations.
+We give a visual proof of a result of Chapman and Costas-Santos regarding the determinant of sum of matrices.
 Also we find a new identity expressing permanent of sum of matrices.
 Besides, we give a graphical interpretation of Newton-Girard identity.